MYHealthCompanion/my-health-companion/README.md

 This is a Flutter project by Ahmad Alghamdi and Mohammed Alghamdi.

-The purpose of the project is to design an Android/IOS application to help people organize and the keep track of their vitality stats.
+The purpose of the project is to design an Android/IOS application to help people organize and keep track of their vitality stats.